ONEARMY/community-platform/BOUNTIES.md

 - Documentation
 - Issue management

-There is a separate hourly payscale for these roles, aimed at developers who help a bit more consistently at around 2-3h per week.
+There is a separate hourly pay scale for these roles, aimed at developers who help a bit more consistently at around 2-3h per week.
 If you're interested in these roles then feel free to reach out on slack or during the monthly dev call.